qiuyuecoco/Project5-BackEnd/README.md

 Click 'DELETE' to be directed to the removeUser page with selected user's info pre-populated to confirm user removal.
 Once submitted, user will be redirected to the User List.

+### Sort Users

+Each sort 'link' redirects user to a get method of the user list sorted in the selected order.
+'Back to user list' will redirect them to the main page where they can create more users.